niravrohra/proj/README.md

   - Checkout books even if borrower has 3+ active loans
   - Checkout books even if borrower has unpaid fines
 - Visual indicators (⚡) shown throughout interface
+- Default admin account has this role

 ### Creating a New Account
 1. Click "Create Account" on login page
 2. Fill in username, password, SSN, name, and address
 3. A borrower account is automatically created and linked
-4. New accounts default to "borrower" role
+4. New accounts created through registration default to "borrower" role

 ### Searching for Books
 1. Navigate to "Search" tab (available to all users)